ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js/README.md

 ### `build:dist`

 Creates npm and browser builds of your plugin.
-These builds can be added to the editor by following the [Configuring CKEditor 5 features](https://ckeditor.com/docs/ckeditor5/latest/getting-started/setup/configuration.html) guide.
+These builds can be added to the editor following the [Configuring CKEditor 5 features](https://ckeditor.com/docs/ckeditor5/latest/getting-started/setup/configuration.html) guide.

 Examples: